Manisha-sharda-Prasad/java17/src/NOTES/Java/Java8_StreamsAPI.md

 ---
 ## Functional Style programming :
 `1.
 Lambda Expression`:
-- Function without a name, and Clear, Concise way to represent an anonymous function .
+- Function without a name,
+- Clear, Concise way to `represent` an `anonymous function` .
-- A way to implement instances of functional interfaces.
+- A way to `implement instances` of `functional interfaces`.

 `2.
 Method Reference`:
 - A way to implement instances of functional interfaces.
--

 `3.
 Functional Interfaces`:
-- Interfaces with single abstract method,
+- Interfaces with `single abstract` method,
-- used for lambda expression or method reference.
+- used for `lambda expression` or` method reference`.
 Main categories:-

   a. `Predicates`: Boolean-valued function of 1 arg.
     - Predicate<T>: Takes 1 arg, returns boolean.